Kometa-Team/Kometa/docs/defaults/playlist.md

 ???+ example "Example Template Adding Default Playlists"

-    The below is an example config.yml extract showing how to add some default playlists.
+    The below is an example config.yml extract showing how to enable/disable specific playlists using their keys.
+By default, all keys/playlists are enabled.

     Click the :fontawesome-solid-circle-plus: icon to learn more